Piezoelectric/FRAC/README.md

 **Version 12 / 2018-08-12**

 * **"Fast mode" added.** FR's coliseum has a static layout, so buttons will maintain location.
 Therefore, it's possible to precompute the general location of all these buttons, instead of searching for them.
      * Focuses on one feature, then extrapolates other button regions from the one feature's location.
 (Currently the feature is the "monster battle" button.)
     * The idea is to restrict the "locateOnScreen"/"locateAllOnScreen" search areas to smaller regions, instead of the entire screen (which is slower).
     * This was partially implemented in v12 by reusing the fightOnButton coordinates.
 Now _many_ relevant coordinates are reused.
     * May not retrieve _exact_ location of button, but close enough (a 200x200 region instead of 1920x1080).
     * Eliminates searching the entire screen for foe MP bars, captcha text, and fightOn button (overall savings of 10 seconds at the start of each battle)
-* Functions rewritten to be compatible with fast mode, both enabled and disabled
+* Functions rewritten to be compatible with fast mode, both enabled and disabled.
+(Functions now read from a dictionary of button coordinates, where some locations can be set to None, instead of only taking a single parameter  for coordinates)
 * Time for animations to finish decreased to .25 seconds (from 1 second)
 * misc text fixes